Shark

 Thornhill Park & Ride

-The Thornhill Park & Ride has been extended and now has 950 spaces
+The Thornhill Park & Ride was extended in 2003 to 950 spaces.

 Pubs news

-- The White Hart in St Andrew's Road had a refit in 2003.
-It has been taken over by Linda Vinall and Dick Underwood.
+• The White Hart in St Andrew’s Road had a refit in 2003.
+It was taken over by Linda Vinall and Dick Underwood.

 It's the Manor Hospital